CIAT-DAPA/GapAnalysis/README.md

 # GapAnalysis R package

 ## Description
-The GapAnalysis R package evaluates the ex situ and in situ conservation status of taxa, combines these metrics into an integrated conservation assessment, and calculates a conservation indicator metric across taxa.
-GapAnalysis generates quantitative and spatial outputs which demonstrate the state of conservation as well as where gaps in conservation exist.
+The GapAnalysis R package evaluates the ex situ and in situ conservation status of taxa, combines these metrics into an integrated  assessment, and calculates an indicator metric across taxa.
+GapAnalysis generates quantitative and spatial outputs which demonstrate the state of conservation as well as where gaps in protection exist.
 The methods are fully described in (insert GapAnalysis R paper link when published).
 Articles by Ramirez-Villegas et al. (2010), Castañeda-Álvarez and Khoury et al. (2016), and Khoury et al. (2019a, b) describe the main steps toward the current methodology.

 The GapAnalysis functions require the user to provide two inputs A `data.frame` of species occurrences